open-nomie/nomie5/README.md

 -   **Keep cleaning, organizing and testing** - this project didn't start very clean, or ready for unit testing, this should be an on going objective.
 -   **Use what's there** - Twitter bootstrap ([and all it's classes](https://getbootstrap.com/)) are available, reuse what already exists before writing new - especially css.

+## Trademark License

+Nomie and the Blue Elephant are registered Trademarks of Happy Data, LLC.
+Indianapolis, IN.
+For a commercial use of the brand or logomark please contact support@happydata.org

 ## MIT License

 Copyright 2019 Happy Data, LLC <support@happydata.org>